 As the affairs of the Association are primarily conducted in monthly Board of Director meetings, your attendance is imperative.
 Many of the agenda items are sensitive in nature, and you are expected to use good judgement in discussing these items outside of Board meetings.
 In particular, the source of any complaint received by any member of the Board and subsequently brought before the Board for consideration shall remain confidential to the Board.
 Any Board member who violates this confidentiality will be expected to offer their resignation from the Board.

 Board meetings shall be conducted in a fair and open way where varying opinions are welcome and encouraged.
-All important decisions, including all decisions on the expenditure of money, will be made my motion.
+All important decisions, including all decisions on the expenditure of money, will be made by motion.
 The voted outcome of any motions will be taken as the decision of the Board.

 All expenditures of money shall be approved by the Board.
-However, the Board may, at it’s discretion, approve a maximum expenditure for a project or committee, so that ever expenditure for that project or committee need not be brought before the Board.
+However, the Board may, at its discretion, approve a maximum expenditure for a project or committee, so that every expenditure for that project or committee need not be brought before the Board.
 All cheques issued by the Association shall be prepared by the Treasurer and signed in accordance with the Board's current signing authority directive.
 All expenditures made by any Board member must be supported by receipts.